 Interestingly enough, brands have started to understand the importance of crisis, image and reputation management and are now open to being counseled by their PR professionals.
 But there are a few things that as a PR professional that you need to cultivate in order to become an effective PR counselor.
 Below are the top three:

 - Lend an ear: The more you listen, the better you can counsel!
-As an effective and good PR professional, you need to develop this particular quality that will not only endear you to your clients, but will also help you develop influential strategies to change the game for your client.
+As an effective and good Public Relations professional, you need to develop this particular quality that will not only endear you to your clients, but will also help you develop influential strategies to change the game for your client.
 Apart from being able to ask the right questions and gather the required information, you should train your ear to hear your client out well as you never know which information will prove to be the game changer.
 Your role is that of a problem solver, so listen well and analyze the problem to reach a solution.

 - Conduct in-depth research: As a PR professional, you need to have a knack for research.
 The more research you do, you’ll be able to come up with a more open solution.
 Apart from knowing your client and his strengths and weaknesses, you need to also learn about his competition, market situation, threats and so on.
 Do your homework well before arriving at a conclusion and suggesting solutions.